gerrychandra/educational_data_mining/README.md

 ### Production

 When the integration between front-end and model is successful, the app is ready to use.
+Review [this section](#geeting started) to launch the app.

 <p>&nbsp;</p>